-- The sequences and series of real-valued functions as a generalization to the sequences and series of real numbers. - The situations under which the process of convergence of a sequence and series of realvalued functions may commute with the processes of calculus while taking differentiation, or integration. - An important class of series functions (i.e., power series), and the definitions of the elementary functions- exponential, logarithmic and trigonometric.
+- The sequences and series of real-valued functions as a generalization to the sequences and series of real numbers. - The situations under which the process of convergence of a sequence and series of realvalued functions may commute with the processes of calculus while taking differentiation, or integration. - An important class of series functions (i.e., power series), and the elementary functionsexponential, logarithmic and trigonometric.

-- Learn about Cauchy criterion for uniform convergence and Weierstrass M-test for uniform convergence of series of real-valued functions. - Know about the constraints for the inter-changeability of differentiability and integrability with infinite sum. - Approximate transcendental functions in terms of power series as well as, differentiation and integration of power series.
+- Learn about Cauchy criterion for uniform convergence and Weierstrass M-test for uniform convergence of series of real-valued functions. - Know about the constraints for the inter-changeability of differentiation, and integration with infinite sum of a series of functions. - Handle the convergence of power series and properties of the limit function, including differentiation and integration of power series. - Appreciate utility of polynomials in the space of continuous functions.